szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ... would not give you very good results.
 A solution might be to:

 1. First, articulate your code that's breaking into a series of smaller steps.
 Often, programmers recommend a method called [Rubber Duck Debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
-This is a technique similar to writing pseudocode, in that you first try to articulate your problem in spoken or written natural language.
+This is a technique similar to writing pseudo-code, in that you first try to articulate your problem in spoken or written natural language.
 Attempting to explain the problem in simple language will very often lead you to a solution, or the beginning of a solution.
 In describing what the code is supposed to do and observing what it actually does, any incongruity between these two becomes apparent.

 2. Second, begin your search.
 Hopefully you now have a rough idea of what your code is and isn't doing correctly, so begin by including keywords from your error message and try to find results that fit your particular use case.
 For example, in the error above, if you Google "javascript uncaught (in promise) typeerror", you will find quite a few people have run into the same problem!